Hubert1225/Time-series-AD-with-TCN/README.md

 Unsupervised and Scalable Subsequence Anomaly Detection in Large Data Series, VLDBJ (2021)

+## Experiment details

+We train a separate autoencoder instance for each time series.

+In the experiment, we assume that number of anomalies and the anomaly length are known in a given series.
+We check whether the model is able to locate them correctly.

+For comparison purposes, we use two baseline methods:

+- random detector - returns random subsequences
+- Local Outlier Factor - a well known anomaly detection method for multidimensional data

+We use two evaluation metrics:

+- _precision@k_ - when the model return _k_ anomalies (anomalous subsequences),
+the _precision@k_ is the fraction of detected subsequences that are correct
+- _f1-score_ - F1-score metric computed for all points in the time series
+(we ignore the context of subsequence in this case)

 ## How to run

 First, you need to download data.
 Then, you need to train autoencoders